 Students are given the opportunity to work in short term community-based settings beyond their internship, gaining exposure and hands-on experience with diverse client populations.
 Partnering with sites that do not offer art therapy services, students learn how to develop, advocate, educate and implement programming supervised by licensed, board-certified alumni or faculty.
 This further enhances their understanding of social constructs and how it impacts clinical work.

-Select second year students provide art therapy services to undergraduate and graduate SVA students from other programs.
+Select second year students comprise a team that provides art therapy services to undergraduate and graduate SVA students from other programs.
 Students are chosen for the team through an application and interview process at the beginning of the second year.
-The team augments their clinical skills by independently facilitating weekly one-on-one and group sessions.
+The team of students augments their clinical skills by independently facilitating weekly one-on-one and group sessions.

 In this study abroad program, an international location is used as a point of reference.
 The effects power, privilege and identity have on the therapeutic process are examined through immersion, internship work and supervision.
 Students consider culture on a broad level, exploring how social constructs, personal biases, assumptions and beliefs affect treatment, diagnosis and art-making.